esharet/IsaacSimZMQ/ZMQMsgPack.md

 The `ZMQMsgpackAnnotator` class is reusable—import it in your own missions or extensions whenever you need a Gazebo-style MsgPack feed from Isaac Sim.

+The `ZMQPoseSubscriber` enables bidirectional control, allowing external applications to command camera poses in Isaac Sim, making it ideal for closed-loop systems and hardware-in-the-loop testing.